Fundacio-i2CAT/ns3-WiFi-MLO/README.md

 ##  Precautions

-- NS-3 tracers and other measurement methods may report different delay, throughput, and similar metrics due to variations in how the calculations are performed.
+- NS-3 tracers and other measurement methods may report different delays, throughput, and similar metrics due to variations in how/where the calculations are performed.
 Therefore, it is recommended to use the trace files generated directly from the simulation for analysis.

 # How to install it